Tetralophodon

-Tetralophodon ("four-ridged tooth") is an extinct genus of "tetralophodont gomphothere" belonging to the superfamily Elephantoidea, known from the Miocene of Afro-Eurasia.
+Tetralophodon (from Ancient Greek τετρα- (tetra-), meaning "four", λόφος (lóphos), meaning "ridge", and ὀδούς (odoús), meaning "tooth") is an extinct genus of "tetralophodont gomphothere" belonging to the superfamily Elephantoidea, known from the Miocene of Afro-Eurasia.
 It has been posited to be the ultimate ancestor of Elephantidae.

 Taxonomy and evolution

 The type species of Tetralophodon, T. longirostris, was originally named as Mastodon longirostris by Johann Jakob Kaup in 1832, based on remains including a partial mandible (lower jaw) with teeth collected from the vicinity of Eppelsheim in Germany.
 The genus Tetralophodon was later named in 1857 by Hugh Falconer.

-Tetralophodon is suggested to have descended from the "trilophodont gomphothere" Gomphotherium.
-"Tetralophodont gomphotheres" like Tetralophodon are thought to be ancestral to elephantids and stegodontids,' with African species of Tetralophodon suggested to be the ancestor of elephantids, with Tetralophodon likely the direct ancestor of the most primitive known elephantid, Stegotetrabelodon.
+Tetralophodon is suggested to have descended from the "trilophodont gomphothere" Gomphotherium, probably a lineage belonging or closely related to the species G. steinheimense.
+African species of Tetralophodon are suggested to be the ancestor of the family Elephantidae, which includes modern elephants, with Tetralophodon likely the direct ancestor of the most primitive known elephantid, Stegotetrabelodon.
 Tetralophodon is also suggested to be the ancestor of the fellow "tetralophodont gomphothere" Anancus.